 If you plan to participate in trekking activities, you should seek local advice before setting out and ensure that you use the services of an experienced and reputable trekking company.
-Don’t be afraid to ask about or insist on minimal safety requirements with trekking companies and other service providers.

 Hotels in Iceland are often fully booked in the summer period.
 Plan your visit well in advance by making bookings with accommodation providers.